Dos and Dont’s: What to say to someone who is being bullied

 1. Don’t say: ‘Ignore it’

 This old chestnut can be very damaging.
 Being told to ignore something that is causing you stress and anxiety is not helpful.
 Ignoring the bullying unsurprisingly doesn’t actually work and saying something like this might stop them from sharing anything else in the future.
-This could have a serious effect on their mental health and lead to things such as depression, and in extreme cases, suicide.
+This could have a serious effect on their mental health and lead to things such as depression, and more extreme outcomes.

 Do say: ‘Let’s talk about it’